minhanhto09/minhanhto09.github.io/_pages/teaching.md

 ---

-## STA360: Bayesian Methods and Modern Statistics
+## TA for STA360: Bayesian Methods and Modern Statistics

 **Duration:** Fall 2024